VoxSecuritatis/Blog-AI-PromptEngineering-Temperature/README.md

-# Implications of Temperture on Response Creativity
+# Blog:  Implications of Temperture on Response Creativity
 2025-10-03

 ## Sample Temperature Settings and Resulting Responses